15 Best Eco-Friendly Flooring Options for Your Home

 1. Room Function and Suitability

-Not all flooring types work for every room.
+Not all eco-flooring types work for every room.
 For example, moisture-resistant options like tile or vinyl are better for bathrooms, while warm, comfortable materials like cork or carpet work well in living areas.
 Think about how each space is used before making a choice.

 2. Lifestyle and Daily Use